Doug-Shannon/auth/README.md

 ---

-Used to implement a custom signin page.
+>Used to implement a custom signin page.
 If using the [CRDSSignInWidgetDirective](#CRDSSignInWidgetDirective) to implement the standard crds-signin-page, this is NOT needed.
 Most applications will not need to use this service.

->`function`: runSigninFlow(): Observable\<boolean\>
+`function`: runSigninFlow(): Observable\<boolean\>

-Returns an observable of boolean indicating if the user is logged in.
+>Returns an observable of boolean indicating if the user is logged in.
 Sets the Redirect URL in the cookie if the user IS NOT logged in, allowing the signin page to redirect the user after login.
 This function is built to be called from a route guard.

-under the hood:
+>

-1. get tokens from url if they exist
+>under the hood:
-2. if tokens exist, add them to the manager and return true (authenticated)
+>1. get tokens from url if they exist
-3. if tokens do not exist, check with okta to see if there is an active session
+>2. if tokens exist, add them to the manager and return true (authenticated)
-4. if there is an active session and the user just activated their account, do some mp stuff
+>3. if tokens do not exist, check with okta to see if there is an active session
-5. if the session is not active, set the redirect url in the cookie
+>4. if there is an active session and the user just activated their account, do some mp stuff

-example:
+>5. if the session is not active, set the redirect url in the cookie

 ```typescript
 runSigninFlow().pipe(